Senate meeting erupts as Graham clashes with Dems over asylum bill: 'You're not going to take my job!'

 The Senate Judiciary Committee erupted with infighting Thursday as a top Republican lawmaker pushed legislation aimed at crafting new rules for asylum-seekers from Central American countries.

 Sen. Lindsey Graham, R-S.C., the chairman of the committee, faced immediate accusations as he brought up the bill that he was violating Senate rules.
-In a dispute that quickly got personal, Ranking Member Sen. Dianne Feinstein, D-Calif., said the committee was one Democrat shy of having a quorum during a meeting last week, and therefore the rules prohibit the panel from advancing the bill.
+In a dispute that quickly got personal, Ranking Member Sen. Dianne Feinstein, D-Calif., said the committee was one Democrat shy of having a quorum during a meeting last week and therefore could not advance the bill.

 LINDSEY GRAHAM CLAIMS BORDER FRAUD SO PREVALENT ‘A TERRORIST COULD EASILY GET IN’